Cloudinary CLI reference

 -c, --next_cursor (cursor) Continue a search using an existing cursor.

 -A, --auto_paginate Return all results.
+This may call the Admin API multiple times.

--F, --force Skip confirmation when running --auto_paginate.
+-F, --force Skip confirmation when running auto_paginate.

 --json (filename) Save JSON output to a file.